7 New Year’s Resolutions for Experiencing Germany

 1. Shop at German food stores.
 Perhaps try to shop for your groceries there for a full month.
 Strive to always try a new item not found in American food stores.

-Tips on Booking a Cheap Ryanair Flight.
+2. Find and take a cheap flight somewhere!
+Check out our Tips on Booking a Cheap Ryanair Flight.
 Find a free long weekend and book a destination that has the best price!
 You will discover and explore a new place that you normally would have not chosen.
 Or for the more daring, go on a Blind Booking flight with Germanwings.
 Here you book your flight at random with one low fixed price, starting at 33 euro!
 You are able to select a category of what type of trip you would like to take, and then you find out your surprise destination at the end of the booking.

 3. Gather your flip flops and take a beach holiday next year!
 Beaches in Europe can be a different experience than the ones we are used to in the States.
-Catch some rays in mainland Spain, one of their many Islands, or even discover the beauty of
+Catch some rays in mainland Spain, one of their many Islands, or even discover the beauty of German beaches!

-German ICE train while sitting back and relaxing.
+4. Feel the speed of an ICE train!
+Travel to a new city on a fast German ICE train while sitting back and relaxing.
 Have a croissant and sip some wine.
 They even have Saver-tickets with starting at 29 euro when you travel within Germany.

-Esso Fuel finder.
+5. Plan an epic road trip!
+Pack the car with drinks, food and plan your gas stops with the Esso Fuel finder.
 Travel on famous routes such as the German Romantic Road or do it the old fashion way and just grab a map and go!

 6. Explore your own town.
 Small villages have amazing charm and history just waiting to be discovered.
 See where the locals go to, perhaps a park or lake.
 Join them in the local pub or family owned restaurant.
 Like they say, strangers are just friends you haven’t met yet!